Mahlagha Jaberi: Controversies

-Burak Özçivit – 2017
+Burak Özçivit

-In 2017, Mahlagha Jaberi sparked significant controversy by commenting "Seni Seviyoruz" ("We love you" in Turkish) on a post by prominent Turkish actor Burak Özçivit.
-While the comment increased her visibility among Turkish audiences and added to her fame, it also drew negative reactions from both Iranian and Turkish social media users.
-In a subsequent interview with the Iranian magazine Pol, Jaberi said that Özçivit had blocked her on Instagram and that "people took my comment the wrong way and interpreted it as I was "in love with him;" which was not true".
+In 2017, Jaberi drew attention by commenting "Seni Seviyoruz" ('We love you' in Turkish) on a post by prominent Turkish actor Burak Özçivit.
+While the comment increased her visibility among Turkish audiences and added to her fame, it also attracted negative reactions from both Iranian and Turkish social media users.
+In a subsequent interview with the Iranian magazine Pol, Jaberi said that Özçivit had blocked her on Instagram and that "people took my comment the wrong way and interpreted it as I was "in love with him;" which was not true".'